About PNB School

 Carol Elsner has a BA in physical education from the University of Washington and a Masters in Physical Therapy from the University of Puget Sound.
 As a former competitive gymnast she toured South America and Southeast Asia with the Greater Seattle Gymnastics Club under the auspices of the US State Department.
 She coached gymnastics for the AOG in Bellevue and at the UW 1969–74.
 As a dancer, Carol began the study of ballet and modern dance at the age of 26 at the UW, later studying on partial scholarship at the Martha Graham School and performing with some small modern companies in NYC.
 She enjoys teaching Pilates to enable clients to deepen core connections, enhance alignment and to reach their conditioning goals.
 A long time student of PNB Conditioning, Carol has earned her Pilates Certification from The Physical Mind Institute.
 She teaches at both the Seattle and Bellevue studios.

 Tara Stepenberg, M.Ed., CMA, RMT, and certified in the Method Pilates, is a multi-faceted movement specialist.
 After completing her B.S. in Dance at The Juilliard School, she taught, directed, and choreographed for several University dance departments including: SUNY Brockport, Hampshire College, The Five College Dance Department, The Naropa Institute, and Earlham College.
 Tara also directed the Certificate Programs in Laban Movement Analysis at the Laban Institute of Movement Studies in NYC.
 She trained in The Method Pilates in 1994 with Michelle Larson in Santa Fe, NM, and was a Certification Trainer for the Physical Mind Institute for 10 years.
 She has also completed the coursework for Poletstar Pilates Rehab Program and taken numerous courses In BodyMindCentering with Bonnie Bainbridge Cohen.
-Tara is a life-long learner and plans to train in the Eric Franklin Method beginning in February 2020.
-She enjoys working with individuals of all ages and levels of fitness.
-She credits Pilates with feeling 50 as she traverses her 70s.
+Tara is a life-long learner.
+During the COVID lockdown she attended a number of courses which focused on how fascia and biotensegrity knowledge support full functioning and expressive movement, and she integrates that knowledge into Pilates experiences.
+Tara enjoys working with individuals of all ages and levels of fitness and credits Pilates with feeling 50 as she begins her 80th year.
 She teaches at both the Phelps Center and the Francia Russell Center.

 Marjorie Thompson founded PNBConditioning in 1998.
 In 2001, she moved east to direct the Pittsburgh Ballet Theatre School and later the School of Minnesota Dance Theatre.
 Ms. Thompson has an extensive dance and Pilates background.
 She studied ballet at the School of American Ballet and joined the New York City Ballet, under the direction of George Balanchine, while she was still in her teens.
 Marjorie had the privilege of taking her first Pilates session with Joseph Pilates himself.
 Marjorie went on to direct the Lotte Berk Method in New York, where her clients included: Ali MacGraw, Candace Bergen and Yoko Ono, to name just a few.
 Marjorie received her Pilates certification in Classical Pilates from Romana Kryzanowska.
 Marjorie has enhanced her formal Pilates studies with work at the Dance Notation Bureau and called upon the expertise of Karen Clippenger MSPE, renowned kinesiologist, author, lecturer, industry leader and PNB consultant, when developing the PNBConditioning program.
 “I’m very enthused about being at the helm of this valued PNB program that so well represents what I see as some of PNB’s core values: providing healthy guidance and instruction to the dancers, dance students and their families and functioning as a resource service to the larger community”. —Marjorie Thompson